technologiestiftung/stadtpuls-redis/README.md

 1. Select **New Private Service** on your Render dashboard and use your fork of this repo to create the service.

 2. Make sure the `Environment` is set to `Docker`, and enter a name for the service (this will be used to generate the private URL).

-3. Add a new disk in the `Advanced` section.
+3. (optional) Add a new disk in the `Advanced` section.
 Give it a name and set the mount path to `/var/lib/redis`.
 You can also change the default size for your disk: `1 GB` should be enough for small projects.

 Click `Save` and you're good to go!
 Once deployed, your Redis instance will be available on a URL similar to `redis:10000`, and you can start using your Redis URL from other services in your Render account.
 Be sure to prepend `redis://` to the URL displayed in your dashboard.

 If you need help, you can always chat with us at https://render.com/chat.